dario617/kvs-dns-benchmarking/README.md

 It is recommended but not required to have password-less access between the servers using an SSH-key.

-Each machine must have the same user and sudo password with password-less sudo.
+Each machine must have the same user with password-less sudo (same password as well).
 This was done in order to avoid setting the root user setting ssh keys with other servers.

 The servers must have the following ports open for the *KvsDns server* for its different backends: